 It can be difficult to decide when it’s time to downsize and begin the next chapter of your life.
 Downsizing can seem like a daunting task, and it may be something you have been putting off.
-After you’ve lived in your home for years, the thought of reducing your belongings and the amount of space you have can seem very overwhelming and nearly impossible to complete.
+After you’ve lived in your home for years, the thought of reducing your belongings and your living space you can seem overwhelming and nearly impossible.

 However, downsizing can offer many benefits, including reduced living costs and the opportunity for more freedom to do the enjoyable things in life.
 Read about some of the signs that point towards downsizing.

-- Inability to Keep Up with Housework.
-If you’re finding it difficult to keep up with regular household work, this may be a sign you’re ready to move into a smaller home.
+Difficultly keeping up with regular household work may be a sign that it’s time to downsize.
 Houses require a lot of work and these chores can become more difficult as you age.
 You might find it’s easier to enjoy your retirement in a smaller, easier to manage home that doesn’t require continuous upkeep and maintenance.

 Advent Christian Village is a vibrant senior living community located in Live Oak, Florida.
 Our community celebrates living life to the fullest and enhances the quality of all our residents’ lives.
 At Advent Christian Village, we offer residents various senior living options such as Independent Living, Assisted Living, Skilled Nursing and Memory Care.
 All of our senior living options give you the opportunity to live the meaningful life you deserve.